Poroelastic plate model obtained by simultaneous homogenization and dimension reduction: Quasi-static case

 \section{Quasi-static case}

-In this section we analyze the case when $\lim_{h \to 0} \eta (h)=0$.
-In Section \ref{compactness} we provide the compactness result for the sequence of solutions of \eqref{varformporous2gamma0may10}, in Section \ref{effective} we define the effective tensors appearing in the limit problem and prove some of their properties, in Section \ref{limit} we obtain the limit model, in Section \ref{analysis} we provethe existence and uniqueness result and energy type equality for the limit problem, in Section \ref{secstrongcon} we prove the strong convergence of the solutions of \eqref{varformporous2gamma0may10} to the solution of the limit problem with appropriate correctors, while in Section \ref{secgen} we discuss the possibility of having surface loads as well as the situation when fluid part touches the longitudinal boundary of $\Omega^h$.
-We denote by $L_0=\dot{H}^1_{\#}(\omega;\mathbb{R}^2) \times \dot{H}^2_{\#}(\omega)$ and by $L_0'$ its dual.
-Also we denote by $M=L^2(\omega; H^1(I))$ and by $M'$ its dual.
-For $\vect{w} \in H^1(\mathcal{Y};\RR^3)$, $\vect{g} \in \RR^3$ we define
+In this section, we analyze the case when $\lim_{h \to 0} \eta (h)=0$.
+In Section \ref{compactness} we provide the compactness result for the sequence of solutions of \eqref{varformporous2gamma0may10}. \CCC In order to deal with the limit problem, we have to use the rescaled two-scale convergence, which is defined in Appendix \ref{secaptwoscale}.
+The reason is that, after rescaling on the canonical domain, the characteristic cell has size $\eps$ in in-plane direction and $\eps/h$ in the vertical direction.
+Thus one needs to use the test functions that oscillate with different period in in-plane and vertical direction.
+Auxiliary compactness claims about rescaled two-scale convergence are also given in Appendix \ref{secaptwoscale}. \BBB In Section \ref{effective} we define the effective tensors appearing in the limit problem and prove some of their properties.
+In Section \ref{limit} we obtain the limit model, while in Section \ref{analysis} we prove the existence and uniqueness result and energy-type equality for the limit problem. \CCC For the definition of the weak solution, existence and uniqueness result we use the results from \cite{gurvich}.
+Here, however, one needs to put an additional effort to define the appropriate operators, since the limit equations do not decouple, see the proof of Theorem \ref{existeo} below. \BBB In Section \ref{secstrongcon} we prove the strong convergence of the solutions of \eqref{varformporous2gamma0may10} to the solution of the limit problem with appropriate correctors, while in Section \ref{secgen} we discuss the possible generalization of Assumptions \ref{assumption on regions}, as well as the possibility of having surface loads, non-zero initial conditions, non-periodic boundary conditions at the transverse boundary and the situation when fluid part touches the upper and lower boundary of $\Omega^h$. \CCC We recall that $\bar{\kappa}= \int_I \kappa \, dx_3$ (see \ref{defbar}) and $\kappa$ is the weak star limit of $\kappa^h$ as $h \to 0$, consequently a function on $\omega$, bounded from below and above by a positive constant. \BBB